-All external and internal displays (up to 4 active displays) can be configured from Windows by using System (in Settings - page C - 6) control panel, or the H + P (or Fn + F7 - page C - 5) key combination.
+All external and internal displays (up to 4 active displays) can be configured from Windows by using System (in Settings - page C - 6) control panel, or the P (or Fn + F7 - page C - 5) key combination.
 It is recommended that you use the Windows controls to configure multiple displays. in addition you can use any of the following to configure external displays attached to a particular port.
 In addition to the Windows controls, use any of the following to configure external displays attached to a particular port.

-Mini Display Port 1.2 (1): If you wish to configure an external display connected to Mini Display Port 1.2 use the Intel UHD/HD Graphics control panel (see "Intel® HD Graphics Control Panel" on page C - 34) to configure the display configuration.
+Mini Display Port 1.2 1: If you wish to configure an external display connected to Mini Display Port 1.2 use the Intel HD Graphics control panel (see "Intel® HD Graphics Control Panel" on page C - 34) to configure the display configuration.

-Mini Display Port 1.3 2: If you wish to configure an external display connected to Mini Display Port 1.3 use the NVIDIA Control Panel (see "NVIDIA Control Panel" on page C - 14) to configure the display configuration.
+Mini Display Port 1.3 (2): If you wish to configure an external display connected to Mini Display Port 1.3 use the NVIDIA Control Panel (see "NVIDIA Control Panel" on page C - 14) to configure the display configuration.

-HDMI Port (3): If you wish to configure an external display connected to the HDMI Port use the Intel UHD/HD Graphics control panel (see "Intel® HD Graphics Control Panel" on page C - 34) to configure the display configuration.
+HDMI Port 3: If you wish to configure an external display connected to the HDMI Port use the NVIDIA Control Panel (see "NVIDIA Control Panel" on page C - 14) to configure the display configuration.

-Note that this computer supports virtual reality (VR) headsets, however VR headsets must be connected to either the Mini Display Port 1.3 (2) or the HDMI Port (3).
+Note that this computer supports virtual reality (VR) headsets, however VR headsets must be connected to either the Mini Display Port 1.3 2 or the HDMI Port 3.